Johncci/battleship-wars/README.md

 The following are screenshots of each step of the game including input validation.
 I entered multiple characters throughout the testing of this game and the results always performed as expected.

-* The below image is the welcome screen with instructions and the command to enter a grid size from 5 to 26.
+* The below image is the welcome screen with instructions and also has the command to enter a grid size from 5 to 26.

 ![Gameplay structure and validatation messages](images/welcome-screen.png)